 If you have a turbo engine, then upgrading your downpipe is an easy way to see big performance increases with relatively minimal effort.
 By ensuring that your downpipe is legal in your state, you can also avoid tickets.

 With a variety of aftermarket downpipes available, one of the easiest ways to narrow down your options is to think about where you think you’ll be using your Mustang most often.
-If you’re frequently driving on streets or around people, then buying a catted downpipe will give you a healthy mix of safe to breathe air and performance boosts.
+If you’re frequently driving on streets or around people, then buying a catted downpipe will give you a healthy mix of safe-to-breathe air and performance boosts.
 Don't forget to check your local laws regarding catalytic converters as well.

-But a non-catted downpipe will provide the surest performance boosts, and if you’re only breathing in the fumes one or two days a week you’ll be unlikely to notice any substantial health concerns.
+But a non-catted downpipe will provide the surest performance boosts, and if you’re only using your car as a weekend racer, it's likely worth the trade-offs.